 “While Silicon Valley, Boston and New York tend to grab the national headlines, other areas in the country have been flying below the radar, quietly growing their ecosystems and nurturing entrepreneurial activity in their backyards,” said Bobby Franklin, president of the National Venture Capital Association, an international trade consulting firm.

 The association works with the Kauffman Foundation, a nonprofit based in Kansas City, Missouri, and ranks U.S. cities on their entrepreneurial growth.
-In 2017, top cities included Columbus, Ohio; Nashville, Tennessee; and Indianapolis, Indiana.
+Top cities include Columbus, Ohio; Nashville, Tennessee; and Indianapolis, Indiana.
 Check out what these and some other cities are doing to promote innovation and entrepreneurship:

 The capital and largest city of Ohio topped Kauffman’s list in “share of scale-ups,” which refers to the number of companies that start small and grow to at least 50 employees within 10 years.
 Columbus continues to encourage this growth with its Small Business Program, which offers free professional-development training for small businesses and their employees.